deep-learning-for-humans/spam-slaya/README.md

 - [X] Allow linking directly to the email
 - [X] Remove openai rate limit
 - [ ] Slay OTP emails that are more than 1 week old
+  - [ ] Populate now - email date somewhere to do OTP operations on
 - [ ] Fix docker initial launch problem
 - [ ] Remove `client_secret.json` and purge it from git.
 Rotate creds